|

 In common use, there are three basic ways in which microphones convert sound into electricity:

 If all else fails, read the manual!
-There are also useful notes on most manufacturers' websites (see e.g. Shure's Microphone Techniques for Live Sound Reinforcement, and other publications in Shure's How To Section.
+There are also useful notes on most manufacturers' websites (see e.g. Shure's Basics PDF Guides).

-Almost without exception, microphones should be connected directly to a mixer's microphone (XLR) inputs - usually via the stage box & multicore - using balanced XLR to XLR cable.
+Almost without exception, microphones should be connected directly to a mixer's microphone (XLR) inputs - usually via the stage box and multicore - using balanced XLR(F) to XLR(M) cable.
 If you are using a condenser microphone you will also need to switch on phantom power (either on that microphone's channel, or globally).

 Generally, you point the business end at the thing you want to amplify, and get it as close to the thing you want to amplify as practically possible.
 This will improve separation: the mic will pick up more of the thing it is pointing at and less of everything else.
 It will also allow more gain before feedback occurs.
 However, some instruments (e.g. pianos, acoustic guitars) create sound over quite a large area, and moving the mic closer will inevitably focus more on one element of its sound than on another.
-Achieving a sound that is relatively natural may mean moving the mic further away, compromising separation and available gain.
+Also, most directional microphones exhibit the Proximity Effect, which means that lower frequencies will increase in level as the microphone gets closer to the sound source.
+Achieving a sound that is relatively natural may therefore mean moving the mic further away, compromising separation and available gain.
 Adding another mic may help, but this will itself reduce separation and available gain, and may also have unwanted side effects (primarily comb-filtering, if the microphones are relatively close together).
 Generally it is best to use one microphone or pickup - and only one microphone or pickup - for each sound source.
 The main exceptions are:

 It is also fairly common practice to use more than one microphone with any instrument (e.g. marimba) that generates sound over an area that is too large to cover with a single mic.